This exercise is part of the ECLR page.

 ggplot(res_sel, aes(x = vars, y = bic, color = method)) + geom_line()

-If you wish to find which model sizes deliver the minimum BIC you ca do that as follows:
+If you wish to find which model sizes deliver the minimum BIC you can do that as follows:

 res_sel %>% group_by(method) %>% summarise(test = which.min(bic))